Welcome to Youth Engaged in Philanthropy (YEP)

 YEP is free and open to all high school students in DeKalb County, IL.
 Through monthly meetings and volunteer outreach events, YEP builds leadership, communication, social, and analytical skills.
 Members are familiarized with nonprofits, build an understanding of philanthropy, and are introduced to grantmaking.
 A large portion of the year is spent on grantmaking, YEP Grants, where members learn to analyze grant applications, conduct site visits, and identify the potential impact on other youth in DeKalb County.
 In May of each year, the YEP committee grants approximately $12,500 to nonprofit and community organizations for a variety of youth serving programs and projects.
 The 2020-2021 membership application deadline is Friday, September 4, 2020.

 For returning members, YEP offers additional leadership and learning through two sub-committees.
 The YEP 2.Pro Committee and Fundraising Committee are for juniors and seniors with one or more years of experience as a YEP member.
-YEP 2.Pro is a proactive grantmaking committee that works to explore youth issues in DeKalb County and proactively address them.
+YEP 2.Pro is a proactive grantmaking committee that works to explore youth issues in DeKalb County and proactively addresses them.
 The Fundraising Committee works to raise support for YEP through donor asks, written grant requests, and by participating in events such as Give DeKalb County.

 PLEASE NOTE: As we enter the 2020-2021 year of YEP, we face a challenge with COVID-19.
 We desire to provide a safe and high quality opportunity for local high school students to be a part of.
 The health and safety of our members is the highest priority.
 YEP will look and feel a little different this year.
 As of August 2020, we will proceed following the guidelines and format in our 2020-2021 Return to YEP Plan.